DMC DeLorean: History

+John DeLorean joined General Motors (GM) in engineering in 1956 and in 1965 became the youngest division head in company history.
+By the early 1970s, it was believed by some that he would rise to President of GM.
+However, in 1973, John DeLorean left GM and formed his own car company, the DeLorean Motor Company.
+Its first vehicle was to be a 2-seat coupe-body sports car.

-When details surrounding the DeLorean were first announced in the mid-1970s, there were numerous plans and rumors that the DeLorean would have many advanced features, such as elastic reservoir moulding (ERM), a unit construction plastic chassis, a mid-engine layout, an airbag, 10-mph bumpers and ultrawide Pirelli P7 tires; none of these would materialize in the production vehicle.
+When details surrounding the DeLorean were first announced in the mid-1970s, there were numerous plans and rumors that the DeLorean would have many advanced features, such as elastic reservoir moulding (ERM), a unit-construction plastic chassis, a mid-engine layout, a driver-side airbag, 10-mph bumpers and ultrawide Pirelli P7 tires; none of these would materialize in the production vehicle.

-Originally, the car was intended to have a centrally-mounted Wankel rotary engine.
+Originally, the car was intended to have a centrally mounted Wankel rotary engine.
 The engine selection was reconsidered when Comotor production ended and the favored engine became the Ford Cologne V6 engine.

 Appearing in October 1976, the first prototype was completed by American automotive chief engineer William T. Collins, formerly chief engineer at Pontiac.
 The prototype was initially known as the DSV-1, or DeLorean Safety Vehicle.
-As development continued, the model was referred to as the DSV-12, before changing to DMC-12, the "12" deriving from the target list price of $12,000 upon release.
+As development continued, the model was referred to as the DSV-12, before changing to DMC-12, the "12" deriving from the target list price of US$12,000 upon release.

 The Ford V6 engine would soon be abandoned in favor of the complete drivetrain from the Citroën CX 2000—deemed a more reliable choice.
 The 1985 cc I4 engine from Citroën was ultimately deemed underpowered for the DeLorean.
 When Citroën learned of DMC plans to turbocharge the engine, Citroën suggested that DMC find another engine.

 Eventually the fuel-injected V6 PRV engine (Peugeot-Renault-Volvo) was selected.
 As a result, the engine location had to be moved from the mid-engined location in Prototype 1 to a rear-engined location in Prototype 2, a configuration which would be retained in the production vehicle.

 The chassis was initially planned to use elastic reservoir moulding (ERM), which would lighten the car and lower its production costs.
 DeLorean had purchased patent rights to the essentially untested ERM technology, and it was eventually found unsuitable.